acreegan/pyvista_tools/docs/_build/html/_sources/README.rst.txt

 PyVista Tools is a python package that provides extended functionality to PyVista including new features and new tools for working with PyVista meshes.

+Documentation can be found at: https://acreegan.github.io/pyvista_tools/

+Source code can be found at: https://github.com/acreegan/pyvista_tools

 Features
 --------
 - Extract enclosed regions of a mesh